Ronald Fisher: Rothamsted Experimental Station, 1919–1933

 In 1919, he began working at the Rothamsted Experimental Station in Hertfordshire, where he would remain for 14 years.
-He had been offered a position at the Galton Laboratory in University College London led by Karl Pearson, but instead accepted a temporary role at Rothamsted to investigate the possibility of analysing the vast amount of crop data accumulated since 1842 from the "Classical Field Experiments".
+He had been offered a position at the Galton Laboratory of University College London led by Karl Pearson, but instead accepted a temporary role at Rothamsted to investigate the feasibility of analysing the vast amount of crop data accumulated since 1842 from the "Classical Field Experiments".
 He analysed the data recorded over many years, and in 1921 published Studies in Crop Variation I, his first application of the analysis of variance (ANOVA).
 Studies in Crop Variation II written with his first assistant, Winifred Mackenzie, became the model for later ANOVA work.
 Later assistants who mastered and propagated Fisher's methods were Joseph Oscar Irwin, John Wishart and Frank Yates.
 Between 1912 and 1922 Fisher recommended, analysed (with heuristic proofs) and vastly popularized the maximum likelihood estimation method.